WXIA-TV: Programming

 The station previously aired a program called Noonday for many years, beginning with the news at noon and at 12:30 continuing on for the rest of the hour with features, akin somewhat to the Today Show.
 This program was canceled in 1997, but the half-hour noon newscast was preceded by the hour-long Atlanta & Company, a program which has some similar features, but is partly paid for by the companies featured on it, until 2015, when the noon newscast was canceled.
 The program then expanded to 90 minutes, currently running from 11 to 12:30 p.m.
-Syndicated programs carried by the station include The Jennifer Hudson Show, Dr. Phil, Wheel of Fortune and Jeopardy! among others.

 Sports programming

 Owing to NBC's longstanding contract with the International Olympic Committee, WXIA was the local broadcaster for the 1996 Summer Olympics held in Atlanta.
 It also carried the Atlanta Braves' World Series victory the previous year (coverage alternated between NBC and ABC as part of The Baseball Network, so WSB had Games 1, 4 and 5, while WXIA received Games 2, 3 and the clinching sixth game; all Braves games on NBC's MLB broadcast contract from 1981 to 1989 (and before that, from 1976 to 1980 with ABC's broadcast contract) and postseason games in select years from 1996 to 2000 were also broadcast on WXIA which include their 1999 World Series appearance).
+WXIA also aired a Braves game in 2023 as part of a simulcast between NBC and Peacock's MLB Sunday Leadoff package.
 From its switch to NBC in 1980 up to 1997, all Atlanta Falcons involving them playing an AFC team at home were aired on WXIA.
-Today, the station airs any Falcons contests under NBC's Sunday Night Football banner (afternoon games air either on WAGA or WANF).
+Today, the station airs any Falcons contests under NBC's Sunday Night Football banner (afternoon games air either on WAGA or WUPA).
 The station also provided local coverage of Super Bowl XXVIII, which was hosted at the Georgia Dome.
-WXIA also aired all Atlanta Hawks games carried through NBC's NBA coverage from 1990 to 2002.
+WXIA also aired all Atlanta Hawks games carried through NBC's NBA coverage from 1990 to 2002, and from 2025 onward.